Buzzefall/AIUI/specifications/Engineering Co-Pilot v2.0.md

-# Engineering Navigator v2.0: System Specification
+# Engineering Co-Pilot v2.0: System Specification

 ## 1. Introduction

-This document outlines the requirements for **Engineering Navigator v2.0**.
+This document outlines the requirements for **Engineering Co-Pilot v2.0**.
 The project evolves from the initial **Gemini API Client v1.0** into a comprehensive, interactive, and agentic assistant for engineering tasks.
-The core paradigm shifts from a linear chat interface to a project-based, multi-modal canvas, transforming the tool into a proactive Navigator for design, analysis, and development.
+The core paradigm shifts from a linear chat interface to a project-based, multi-modal canvas, transforming the tool into a proactive Co-Pilot for design, analysis, and development.

 ## 2. Core Principles